 A note of thanks to: Gregg Bleakney who enticed with videos of Colombia long before we arrived and piled us with great travel advice, Tansy Evans who opened our eyes up to the culinary potential of Colombian fruits and vegetables, and our G Adventures CEOs (leaders) Henry Sisa and Carmen Trujillo who were always there to answer all of our questions and help us understand the nature, culture and history of this complicated place called Colombia.

-Most of experiences above were from the G Adventures Colombia Experience Tour.
+Most of experiences above were from the G Adventures Colombia Journey Tour.
 If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
 The price stays the same to you and we earn a small commission.
 Thank you!